m040601/my-awesome-stars/README.md

 - [baker](https://github.com/taylorchu/baker) - The bash static site generator with real template engine
 - [ParsCit](https://github.com/knmnyn/ParsCit) - An open-source CRF Reference String Parsing Package
 - [ParsCit](https://github.com/WING-NUS/ParsCit) - An open-source CRF Reference String Parsing Package - This is the Windows version, contributed by Zhu Ying-Bo Language Computing and Web Mining Group Institute of Computer Science and Technology of Peking University.
 Please contact him for details: yumichika@163.com.
 Forking and committing on his behalf.
 For the original version see the origin (knmnyn/ParsCit)
-- [webigator](https://github.com/neubig/webigator) - A program to aggregate, rank, and search text information
 - [ditaa-markdown](https://github.com/nichtich/ditaa-markdown) - process ditaa diagrams embedded in pandoc markdown
 - [feedgnuplot](https://github.com/dkogan/feedgnuplot) - Tool to plot realtime and stored data from the commandline, using gnuplot.
 This is the repo for 'feedgnuplot' on CPAN
 - [CUWI](https://github.com/kvorg/CUWI) - Corpus Users' Web Interface, a Mojolicious-based web frontend and perl API backend for Corpus Workbench (CWB)